Weighing the pros and cons of Beto O'Rourke dropping an f-bomb on a heckler

 Beto O'Rourke turned some heads at a campaign rally Wednesday when he called one audience member a motherf*****."
 And while the former U.S. Representative received cheers from the crowd, political experts say he went too far.

-The Democratic gubernatorial candidate was speaking to a crowd in North Texas about the mass shooting in Uvalde, where a gunman killed 19 children and two teachers, when a member in the audience began to laugh, NPR member station KUT reported.
+The Democratic gubernatorial candidate was speaking to a crowd in North Texas about the mass shooting in Uvalde, where a gunman killed 19 children and two teachers, when a member in the audience began to laugh, NPR member station Houston Public Media reported.

 O'Rourke quickly spun around and pointed at the heckler and said, "It may be funny to you, motherf*****, but it's not funny to me, OK."